Envitia/maplink-docs/pages/features/cross-platform-surface.md

     MinHeight="100"
     BaseMap ="C:\Program Files\Envitia\MapLink Pro\11.3\Maps\NaturalEarthBasic\NaturalEarthBasic.map" />
 ```
+### Architecture

+The control follows a familiar pattern used in Skia-based WPF integrations:
+- A WPF element hosts a bitmap-backed rendering surface
+- Rendering is triggered via UI lifecycle events
+- Skia draws into a surface which is then displayed in the WPF visual tree
+-The WPF Control provides access to the underlying drawing surface object, to support all the functionality you expect from MapLink Pro.

+### Platform Support

+- .NET 10 WPF (Windows only)

 ### Sample Application
 For sample code demonstrating the use of the WPF control, see [the maplink-samples/WPFControlSample](https://github.com/Envitia/maplink-samples/tree/main/WPFControlSample).